Summer School Brain Innovation Generation @ UCA

 Summer school methods

 The summer school will employ a wide range of teaching methods, including presentation of theoretical frameworks and contents by guest lecturers, moments of personal work and reflection, group work and idea sharing, and personal coaching.
-Furthermore, students will have the unique opportunity to meet patients in a clinical setting, and interact with them, in order to explore their ideas through a process of participatory design.
+Furthermore, students will have the opportunity to observe videos of real patients in a clinical setting.

 Access to the program